buimaianh/cs50w-projects/search/README.md

 ## Project: Google Search Clone

-This project is a front-end clone of Google Search, built as part of the CS50 Web Programming course.
+This project is a front-end clone of Google Search, built as part of Harvard's **CS50 Web Programming with Python and JavaScript** course.
 It includes implementations of:

 - Google Search
 - Google Image Search